Beans Recipe – High-Protein

 high protein beans

-Can you already smell and taste the goodness of the beans?
+Can you already smell and taste the goodness of the High-Protein Beans?
 You won’t even believe how luxurious the texture will be once you make it!
 Prepare yourself for the best beans recipe yet!

 Directions

-Just follow these steps to get the Beans recipe right on your first try!
+Just follow these steps to get the High-Protein Beans recipe right on your first try!

 1. In a bowl, soak the black-eyed beans in water overnight.